The Best Beach Bars in New York City

 Jacob Riis

-If you head farther west to the more remote Jacob Riis Park, you’ll find your libations at the Riis Park Beach Bazaar, which brings merchants and food and drink vendors to the boardwalk every summer.
-While the drink offerings aren’t available online, you’ll find beers sold at a handful of the 20-odd vendors, which are open daily from 11 a.m. to 7 p.m.
+If you head farther west to the more remote Jacob Riis Park, you’ll find your libations at the Riis Park Beach Bazaar, which brings merchants and 20 odd food and drink vendors to the boardwalk every summer.
+The main hub is at "Bay 9," about a five minute walk west of the Riis Park memorial clock tower, but there are actually six bars set up along the boardwalk (see this map for guidance).
+The drink offerings span beers (domestics and craft pours from Sixpoint and Rockaway Brewery) and wine on tap, well liquor drinks and a handful of frozen drinks, including a raspberry margarita and a vodka lemonade.
+Open daily from 11 a.m. to 7 p.m.
 Those who venture farther west to Fort Tilden: you’re out of luck.

 Coney Island